akiver/cs-demo-manager.com/docs/03-guides/07-video.md

 ![Add sequence window](/img/documentation/guides/video/add-sequence.png)

 1. The inputs to set the sequence start/end ticks.
 You would probably not type the ticks manually but use the rounds timeline below.
-2. Buttons to generate/remove cameras focus.
+2. In-game options.
-3. In-game options.
+3. The sequence's duration, how much disk space it requires and a button to add it.
-4. The sequence's duration, how much disk space it requires and a button to add it.
+4. List of camera focus events on players during the sequence.
-5. The list of camera players focus during the sequence.
+5. List of fixed viewpoint cameras during the sequence.
 6. Players options.
 7. Game commands executed when the sequence starts.
 8. Rounds timeline.